Wisent Facts

 Wisent Distribution, Habitat, and Ecology

 Following its being hunted to extintion in the wild, captive breeding programs released small numbers back into the wild in several countries.
 Those consisted of Lithuania, Poland, Russia, Belarus, Slovakia, and Ukraine.
-It’s unknown if it’s moved beyond that on its own.
+It’s unknown if the bovine moved beyond that on its own.

-The largest single known grouping of the remarkable creature today resides within the confines of the beautiful Białowieża Forest.
-Straddling the borders of Poland and Belarus, it currently serves as home to an estimated 800 specimens of this true marvel of Nature.
+The largest single known grouping of the remarkable creature today currently resides within the confines of the beautiful Białowieża Forest.
+Straddling the borders of the nations of Poland and Belarus, it currently serves as home to an estimated 800 specimens of this true marvel of Nature.

-The amazing Wisent also evolved as a herd animal, like many of its relatives.
-Herd size depends largely on local environmental factors, but averages 8 – 13.
-Despite the small numbers, most herds do not function as family units, but more like loose associations.
+The amazing Wisent also evolved to live as a herd animal, like many of its relatives.
+Herd size depends largely on local environmental factors, but averages 8 – 13 specimens.
+Despite the small numbers, most herds do not function as family units, but more like very loose associations.

-It further feeds entirely as a herbivore, as other bovines.
+This wondrous animal also feeds entirely as a herbivore, just like other bovines.
 The majority of its diet consists of various locally available grasses.
 Yet, leaves and shoots frequently augment this in smaller quantities.
 It also consumes these in vast amounts, up to as much as 71 lb (32 kg) per day.

-Given its size, this product of evolution has few natural predators itself today.
+Given its impressive size, this product of evolution possesses few natural predators itself today.
 As recently as the 19th century, however, a few animals managed the feat on occasion.
 These consisted of bears, tigers, lion, and wolves.
 These typically preyed on the old, sick, or young, though.

 Species Sharing Its Range